 It is not possible to extend the tourist visa for Turkey online.
 Applicants who wish to extend a tourist visa will most likely need to leave Turkey and reapply for another eVisa for Turkey.
 Visa extensions may only be accepted if you have a certain amount of time left on the validity of your visa.
 If your visa has already expired or is about to, there is much less possibility of a visa extension and travelers will be expected to leave Turkey.

 A Turkey visa renewal is, therefore, dependent on the applicant and documents on the visa holder, as well as their nationality and reasons for renewal.
-In addition to a Turkey visa renewal, travelers may also be able to apply for a short term residence permit instead of renewing their Turkish visa.
+In addition to renewal, travelers may also be able to apply for a short term residence permit instead of renewing their Turkish visa.
+Travelers visiting the country with a business visa can be interested in this option.

 Option of Applying for a Short Term Residence Permit